hunterwerlla/podman/README.md

 Searching utilizes ITunes.

 # TODO
+* Skipping too much will crash or stop playing.
+It seems like an issue in the mp3 lib, but I need to look into it.
 * re-add download bar
 * add verification of downloads
 * store user data in a database